 As the U.S. government implements its coronavirus student debt relief plan, here are some underlying figures to help you understand how much such proposals might help.

 In the charts below, we’ll focus on federal student loans, as they represent the bulk of outstanding debt.
 Have a look to gauge the lay of the land as leaders in Washington attempt to deal with the college debt in the era of the coronavirus.
+(And refer to our student loan statistics report for background data on student debt.)

 - 20 million Americans have an average $276 monthly federal student loan bill